hastaka/goths-starter/README.md

     [misc]
     clean_on_exit = true
     ```
 3. You can now run Air for live reload by using `air`.
 If you have not run `templ generate` yet, do so first to create the initial files.
+After this setup, only `air` needs to be run to generate TEMPL files, compile Tailwind, and run the Go server.
 > [!NOTE]
 > If you are using git, make sure to add `air` to your `.gitignore` file!
 ### Project Structure